pjbriggs/galaxy-admin-utils/README.markdown

    Usage: `run-server.sh SERVER args...`

    Must be executed from the directory where the `run.sh` and `universe_wsgi.ini` files are located

    Can be used to interact with a single Galaxy server process in a load-balanced set-up where there are multiple co-operating servers e.g. `web0`, `web1`, `manager`, `handler0` etc

    For example to stop `handler1` do

       $ sh run-server.sh web0 --stop-daemon

+*  _rolling-restart.sh_: restart Galaxy processes in a "rolling" fashion

+   Usage: `rolling-restart.sh`

+   Must be executed from the directory where the `run.sh` and `universe_wsgi.ini` files are located

+   Stops and starts each of the servers listed in universe_wsgi.ini in turn (except for "manager", which must be restarted explicitly using e.g. run-server.sh), waiting for each one to come back online before restarting the next.

+   For set ups with multiple handlers and web servers this should mean that Galaxy remains available to end users throughout the restart process.